vikingdata/articles/programming/python/python_oop.md

 but not below the package level.
 1. [Defines a package and loads things into the package.](www.geeksforgeeks.org/python/what-is-__init__-py-file-in-python/)

+Avoid circular loads.
+For example: Class A loads Class B which loads Class A.

 Loading Classes from other Classes of different files in a module

 * All that __init__.py does is defines stuff at the top level of "sample_package".
 Only at the level os the script that loaded the module do you not need the full path of the loaded Classes.
-At the top script you can execute Print3, but inside other modukes you have to load the class Print3 as "from sample_package import Print3" or "from sample_package.mod3 import Print3".
+At the top script you can execute Print3, but inside other modules you have to load the class Print3 as "from sample_package import Print3" or "from sample_package.mod3 import Print3".